-The development of secondary ocular infection (bacterial, fungal, and viral) have occurred.
+The development of secondary ocular infection (bacterial, fungal and viral) has occurred.
 Fungal and viral infections of the cornea are particularly prone to develop coincidentally with long-term applications of steroid.
-The possibility of fungal invasion should be considered in any persistent corneal ulceration where steroid treatment has been used (see WARNINGS).
+The possibility of fungal invasion should be considered in any persistent corneal ulceration where steroid treatment has been used (SEE WARNINGS).

 DOSAGE AND ADMINISTRATION

 SHAKE WELL BEFORE USING.
 Two drops topically in the eye(s) four times daily.
 In cases of bacterial infections, concomitant use of anti-infective agents is mandatory.
 Care should be taken not to discontinue therapy prematurely.
 If signs and symptoms fail to improve after two days, the patient should be re-evaluated (SEE PRECAUTIONS).

 The dosing of prednisolone acetate ophthalmic suspension may be reduced, but care should be taken not to discontinue therapy prematurely.
 In chronic conditions, withdrawal of treatment should be carried out by gradually decreasing the frequency of applications.

 Prednisolone acetate ophthalmic suspension is supplied in a white, round low density polyethylene dispenser with a natural low density polyethylene dispensing plug and pink polypropylene cap.
 Tamper evidence is provided with a shrink band around the closure and neck area of the package.

 STORAGE: STORE at 8° to 24°C (46° to 75°F) in an UPRIGHT position.